The Map That Leads to You: Plot

-In Porto, they visit, among other places, the Livraria Lello.
+In Porto they visit, among other places, the Livraria Lello.
 While Heather is sleeping next to Jack on the bus, he receives a call from the Pamplona hospital, stating that they have discovered an abnormality in his scans.
 In Rome, Heather and Jack argue over their differing plans for the future.
-After storming off, Jack subsequently decides to accompany Heather to the United States.
+After storming off, Jack spontaneously decides to accompany Heather to the US.

 At the airport, Jack receives a call from an oncology clinic in Rome informing him that his test results are in.
-At the airport, Jack tells Heather how much he enjoyed the trip and leaves, causing a distraught Heather to board the plane to New York alone.
-Heather sends him a message, with Jack simply responding "I'm really sorry" before blocking her.
+Jack tells Heather how much he enjoyed the trip and leaves, causing a distraught Heather to board the plane to New York alone.
+She sends him a message, with Jack simply responding "I'm really sorry" before blocking her.
 Heather returns home to Texas for Christmas, questioning if she should stay in New York.
 Heather's dad tells her not to be upset at Jack, as he gave her the gift of freedom.

 Heather and Amy return to Barcelona as bridesmaids for Connie's wedding to Raef.
-Heather receives a letter from Raef in which Jack explains his disappearance by saying that he didn't want her to see him die of cancer and that she should plan a future without him.
-After Jack refers to the journal as the map that lead him to her, Heather recognizes a line from the letter as a line from the diary, in reference to a festival in Santa Pau.
-Encouraged by Connie and Amy, Heather travels to Santa Pau, where she finds Jack and the two confess their love.
+Raef gives Heather a letter from Jack.
+He explains his disappearance was because he did not want her to see him die of cancer and wishes she would plan a future without him.

+Jack refers to the journal as the map that led him to her.
+So, Heather recognizes a line from the letter as a line from the diary, referring to a festival in Santa Pau.
+Encouraged by Connie and Amy, she travels to Santa Pau, where she finds Jack and they confess their love for each other.